jbentzen/framer-scrollcontroller/README.md

 ```

 ## Documentation
 ScrollController consists of 4 components: `Controller`, `Scene`, `Tween` and `Pin`.
-Learn about each components properties in the documentation:
+Learn about each components and its properties in the documentation:

 #### Components
 [Controller](#controller)